ESZlab/SmithHunter/README.md

 Number [0-1] indicating how large a cluster has to be to pass the depth filter.
 Higher means that only the deepest clusters will pass.
 Default is 0.5

 -M \<min replicates>
-Number [1-number of replicates] minimum number of replicates where a cluster is to be observed to pass the replicates filter.
+Number [1-number of replicates]. minimum number of replicates where a cluster is to be observed to pass the replicates filter.
 Higher is more stringent.
 Default is 1.

 -s \<shift:mito-genome origin>
 Number [1-length of the mitochondrial genome], used to recircularize the mitochondrial genome at a specific position before the analysis.
 Important: it can be used only for complete and circular genomes.
 Default is 1, i.e. no recircularization.